Tadeas-Jun/css-art/solar-system/README.md

-# Which Are the Poetry Of Heaven
+# Which Are the Poetry of Heaven
 A complex artwork of the 8 planets of the solar system.
 Below is a screenshot of the artwork.

 <p align="center">